TEALSK12/2nd-semester-introduction-to-computer-science/associted_reading.md

 ## Associted Reading

-#Chapter 2  Variables, expressions and statements
+#Variables, expressions and statements

-##2.1  Values and types
+##2Values and types

 A value is one of the basic things a program works with, like a letter or a number.
 The values we have seen so far are `1`, `2`, and `'Hello, World!'`.